 Many new store owners are just as strapped for cash as they are for time, which means finding cost-effective ways to improve their shops, reach their customers, and spread the word about their offerings is crucial.

-With any of the ten free WooCommerce extensions we’ve highlighted above, you won’t just be able to save money — you’ll be able to open your store with the knowledge that you’ve got a great plugin at your disposal.
-And if the time comes to build upon what you’ve started with, you can always visit our extensions page to scale up your store even further.
+With any of the ten free WooCommerce extensions we’ve highlighted above, you won’t just be able to save money — you’ll be able to open your store with the knowledge that you’ve got a great sales solution on hand.

 Which of these ten free WooCommerce extensions is your favorite?
 If you’ve got the time, we’d love to hear your thoughts or questions in the comments below.